WIStCart/BordnerCoastal/README.md

 - ```final_coastal_polygonsMMDDYY```
 - ```final_coastal_linesMMDDYY```
 - ```final_coastal_pointsMMDDYY```
 3) Login to CARTO using the SCO account (see login instructions in keys).
 Ensure that the schemas of the new .shps match that of their matching tables in CARTO.
+When comparing schemas, note the following:
+- CARTO tables will automatically set all fieldnames to lowercase (so no need to worry about case differences)
+- There may be extra fields in the new data - it is ok to delete them or keep them.
 4) Zip each of the shapefiles, and upload each to CARTO.
 5) ```final_coastal_points```, ```final_costal_polygons```, ```final_coastal_lines``` are the three live feature tables in CARTO.
 Archive the ones being updated by appending old + datestamp (e.g. "_old_040519").
 NOTE THAT THIS WILL BREAKE THE APP FOR A SHORT WHILE WHILE YOU SWAP THINGS OUT.
 6) In CARTO, rename these tables and make them public.